 - Remove the doors from your fireplace, and install a fireplace insert inside your Mark 123.
 There are many different kinds of inserts - coal, biofuel, wood, and gas.
 An insert is much like a wood stove in the way that it produces heat, so this type of change would mean you'd heave much more heat produced.
 Chimney liner would need to be run in this case, as an insert requires pipe and not just the open chimney of the Heatilator Mark Series.

 - If you do #2, you'll no longer need the vents at the bottom and top of the fireplace, so go all out and put a new facing on your fireplace!
-We've pinned some beautiful examples of people doing a DIY facelift for their fireplace!

 No matter which way you go, know that Fireplace Doors Online is here to help you with any of your fireplace needs.
 We have many customers calling in about the old Heatilators, and wanted to make this information available for anyone who needs it.